oauthstuff/app2app-evolution/README.md

    [Android App Links](https://developer.android.com/training/app-links)
    the legit app will always be opened.
-If the domain owner app is not installed, the OS will display an app chooser dialog (can be seen in the picture above).
-Since every app can claim to handle the domain name, the user could choose an app from an attacker.
+If the domain owner app is not installed, the OS will display an app chooser dialog (as can be seen in the above screenshot).
+Since any app can claim to handle the domain name, the user could choose an app from an attacker.